busterjs/buster-docs/modules/ramp-resources.rst

     {etag:"value"}

-The etag is used in combination with the name of the resource to determine wether the :ref:`buster-capture-server` already has this resource.
+The etag is used in combination with the name of the resource to determine wether the :ref:`ramp` already has this resource.

 How the etag is calculated is entirely up to you.
 By convention, the only expectation is that if the file for which the resource points to has changed,